Content Acquisition: How to Valuate Content and Drive OTT Revenue Growth With AI

 The changing face of content acquisition in media and entertainment

-The continued rise of OTT creates a challenging landscape for content teams.
+The continued rise of OTT trends creates a challenging landscape for content teams.
 Content acquisition – the purchase of content to distribute to audiences – has always been a delicate balance of weighing costs against audience desires.
 But the increased demand for content to fill catalogues and tentpole shows to keep consumers engaged has consistently driven up the cost of media production and licensing.

 Though the cost is high, it’s clear that when it’s done right, the reward for successful content acquisition and creation strategies is high.
 Consider Netflix’s purchase of the Roald Dahl estate in September 2021; though the cost was undisclosed, it is reportedly the largest IP acquisition in Netflix history – positioning Netflix to compete with Disney+ for viewers seeking family-friendly content.